 Research-based analytical skills: Analyze a target market and their needs through both academic and hands-on research.
 You will be given the opportunity to work with leading forecasting and trend research services such as WGSN to further develop your design abilities, and will connect with local industry leaders for an in depth look into Vancouver’s design market.

 Hands-on garment construction and pattern drafting skills: You will create projects in a wide range of genres and styles, including: womenswear, menswear, childrenswear, swimwear, lingerie, tailoring, active and athletic apparel, technical apparel, sustainable design, innovative and technological design, and other niche markets.

 Technical skills: You will use a variety of factory-grade machines and technology through your courses in the program.
-Students are able to work with machinery such as: laser cutter, ultrasonic welder, heat press, 3D printer, flatlock, coverstitch, zigzag, etc. Technology-focused projects are found across all years with assignments using Gerber Pattern drafting, grading, and plotting, and you will become proficient in Adobe Creative Suite products such as Illustrator, InDesign, and Photoshop.
+Students are able to work with machinery such as: laser cutter, ultrasonic welder, heat press, 3D printer, flatlock, coverstitch, zigzag, etc. Technology-focused projects are found across all years with assignments using Optitex Pattern drafting, grading, and plotting, and you will become proficient in Adobe Creative Suite products such as Illustrator, InDesign, and Photoshop.

 For up to date examples of the kind of projects our students are working on in class in their spare time, check out Our Students page, or visit our social media accounts and search #wilsonschoolofdesign on Instagram!
 Be sure to search #kpufasn to see what our Fashion Design students are working on specifically!

 The 5 elective courses (15 credits) must include: